Updated June 2019 – Second trip to Zadar

 September is a good time to visit Zadar, but bring a jacket and scarf for the sunsets, as the wind can be brisk.

 For the summer months, all you need is shorts and t-shirts as it is hot.

 Shoes, make sure you wear rubber-soled shoes, as the polished limestone pavements of Zadar can be dangerous for walking in wet weather.

 Day Trips from Zadar

 When staying three days in Zadar means you can spend time visiting nearby National Parks and towns like Sibenik.
 To help with your planning here is a guide

 National Parks and Nature Parks surround Zadar and make for great day trips.
 Two places of interest would be the Paklenica National Park which is great for hikers and climbers.
 The other would be Cerovac Caves in the Velebit Nature Park with one of the most famous caves in Croatia.

-Zadar Archipelago – there are about 300 islands in the archipelago including the Kornati Islands.
+Zadar Archipelago has about 300 islands in the archipelago including the Kornati Islands.
 Boat excursions are available to book from the pier Zalazak Sunca and from the pier near the Sea Gate.